Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Avoid premature peace-treaties
   - The Xilmi-AIs will no longer automatically make peace once it's ships can no longer reach colonies of their enemies.
   - Instead the AI will check whether they are currently hovering colonizable systems with their fleets and only consider war when there are none.

-2025.03.26 (BR)
-- Restored Altair to the Mrrshan list of systems.
-It will only be removed if Altairi are on the map.

-2025.03.25 (BR)
-- Removed Altair from the Mrrshan list of systems.

-2025.03.20 (BR)
-- Github presentation reorganisation.
-- "Check for Updates" will provide direct links to download files.

-2025.03.19 (BR)
-- Ufo Tracker: Loop thru all the colonies to get the closest one to the path (instead of stopping to the first being close enough.
-- Galaxy Setup UI: Split paintComponents, for better readability.

-2025.03.18 (BR)
-- List Dialogue for options panels is now unique (reused).
-  - more reactive.
-  - less prone to memory leak.
-- Options JPanels are now reused.
-Because they are built over BasePanel, wich was not though to be easyly disposed.
-It's then safer to follow the original way.

-2025.03.17 (Xilmi)
 - More colony-ships for everyone
   - The AI will no longer be as conservative about building colony-ships once they have the techs needed for going to war.
   - This was meant for them to not overbuild early on but they limited themselves too much later on so someone who would just stay out of conflicts while having a lo of colony-ships could more easily take over everything for themselves.

-2025.03.17 (BR)
-- Fixed Ufo tracker showing the wrong destination when retreating.
-- Ufo Tracker has now its own class.
-- Ufo tracker will be disabled once Scanner showing ETA are discovered.
-- Ufo tracker is called only once a turn, as it was intended.
-- Cleaned the empire class from the moved method.
-- Player AI is now the new Governor AI, which is a copy of the Xilmi AI, except for some specific Governor features.
-  - Player dedicated functions should not bloat the Empire class...
-They will be progressively moved to the player dedicated AI.
-- Ufo tracker: Fixed crash on vertical or horizontal travels.
-- Ufo tracker: Fixed transport not identifying destinations.
-- Improved Governor Contextual help for Auto-Scout Auto-Colonize and Auto-Attack.
-- Fixed a potential memory leak with options screens.
-  - Some JPanel share their instance to get Mouse and keyboard action, without removing them.
-The Garbage collector may not removed them from memory, as the mouse and keyboard drivers still have a link on them.
-  - The options panels have now a "Terminate" method to remove these links.

-2025.03.15 (BR)
-- The Dark galaxy apply to AI too.
-- Fixed Dark Galaxy sabotage preselecting a dark system.
-- Grouped Sabotage target lists in a class.
-- Sabotage target lists will be updated if called after a reload.
-  - If the player asked for "Stop spying" AI would be given empty target list for their response analysis.

-2025.03.14 (BR)
-- Added Methods in EmpireView to avoid direct call to the unflitered Empire class
-- UIs and AI will now use these new methods.
-- Renamed empire() to empireUncut() to avoid confusion.
-- Renamed tech() to techUncut() to avoid confusion.
-- Error Messages and Warning Messages will now display the OS.

-2025.03.12 (BR)
-- Moved Dark galaxy option to "Galaxy Rules"

-2025.03.11 (Xilmi)
 - Expansion-phase-research-tweeks
   - AI will no longer commit to getting improved environment-techs for systems that are outside of their range.
   - AI will now favor range-techs over engine-techs if they are in the expansion-phase and the range tech is the only way for them to obtain more planets.